Frequently Asked Questions

 Once real balance has been restored to the personality structure, the Enneagram can help us to orient ourselves to the higher spiritual and psychological qualities that each type has in abundance.
 Thus, at its highest, the Enneagram invites us to look deeply into the mystery of our true identity.
 It reveals that we are not our personality, but something more—a spiritual being who has lost contact with his or her true nature.
 Living out of this realization shifts completely how we see ourselves, others, and the world, bringing liberation, freedom, and joy.

-A How can I learn which personality type I am?
+How can I learn which personality type I am?

 There are no short-cuts in this matter: only your own self-awareness and honesty will enable you to discover your personality type.
 For some, the discovery is quick and immediate: they are able to find their type right away.
 Others, for many reasons, may take somewhat longer.